Japanese Painted Fern

 Athyrium niponicum var. pictum (Maxwell) Fraser-Jenk. is now considered a synonym of Athyrium niponicum.
 It was named and described as such by Christopher Roy Fraser-Jenkins in Fern Gazette in 1982.
 It was first named Athyrium goeringianum var. pictum by T.C.
 Max.

 EVEN THOUGH the infraspecific name, Athyrium niponicum var. pictum, is not an “accepted” name at the moment, it was validly named and described according to the “rules” of taxonomy.
-The name signifies that it is a true variation of the species.
-I choose to use the “variety name” because this plant is a variation of the species.
-That is legal. 🙂 Besides this is my blog and I can call it what I choose and you can as well.
-As long as the name you use was validly published.
+The cultivar name ‘Pictum’ is commonly used for this variation and has been popular for many years.

 The genus, Athyrium Roth, was named and described as such by Albrecht Wilhelm Roth in Tentamen Florae Germanicae in 1799.

-Plants of the World Online by Kew lists 198 species in the Athyrium genus (as of 1-7-21 when I am updating this page).
+Plants of the World Online by Kew still lists 198 species in the Athyrium genus (as of 10-16-21 when this page was last updated).
 It is “currently” a member of the plant family Aspleniaceae with 24 genera.
-Those numbers could change as updates are made.
+Those numbers could change as updates are made on POWO.

 I lived in Leland, Mississippi when I brought this plant home from Lowe’s in Greenville.
 The label on the pot said Athyrium niponicum ‘Pictum’.
 I suppose, since the “legit” accepted scientific name is Athyrium niponicum, you could give it a cultivar name based on the variety… In fact, there are many cultivar names of the species (or variation) such as ‘Silver Falls’, ‘Burgundy Lace’, ‘Pewter Lace’, ‘Wildwood Twist’, ‘Red Beauty’ and ‘Ursula’s Red’.